genesiscommunitysuccess/docs/docs/04_tutorials/03_quick-guides/03_loading-feed-data/01_loading-feed-data.md

 The main steps in loading the data are:

 1. Examine the format of the source data.
-You need to able to map the data into a table in Genesis format.
+You need to be able to map the data into a table in Genesis format.
-2. Define a camel config (in the CFG module) to listen to a staging directory and push the file as a new event.
+2. Define a Camel config (in the CFG module) to listen to a staging directory and push the file as a new event.
 3. Create a new event handler to process the event and push the data to the data server.
 4. Create some unit tests around the event handler to verify the load process.